Spell Token (SPELL) Price Reaches $0.0006 on Exchanges

-Spell Token (SPELL) traded 2.8% lower against the US dollar during the 1-day period ending at 18:00 PM E.T. on September 22nd.
-During the last week, Spell Token has traded up 5.3% against the US dollar.
-One Spell Token token can now be purchased for $0.0006 or 0.00000001 BTC on popular exchanges.
-Spell Token has a total market cap of $82.18 million and approximately $3.36 million worth of Spell Token was traded on exchanges in the last day.
+Spell Token (SPELL) traded 1.1% higher against the U.S. dollar during the 24 hour period ending at 10:00 AM Eastern on September 26th.
+One Spell Token token can now be purchased for approximately $0.0006 or 0.00000001 BTC on exchanges.
+Over the last seven days, Spell Token has traded 5.4% higher against the U.S. dollar.
+Spell Token has a market cap of $87.71 million and $4.97 million worth of Spell Token was traded on exchanges in the last day.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.